Dherse/masterproef/content/5_examples.typ

 #pagebreak(weak: true)
 === Building the filter

 @mzi based lattice filters are very simple to build in @phos, assuming that one has a function to compute the coefficients required, which would be part of a filter synthesis toolbox, here named `filter_kind_coefficients`, then one can build a filter with the code in @lst_lattice_filter.
-The code first computes the coefficients, then folds them, meaning that it iterates over them while accumulating a result, in this case the result is the final output signal.
-For each coefficient, the accumulator signal is split into two based on the calculated coefficient, one of which is delayed by the phase shift of the coefficient, then the two signals are merged back together.
+The code first computes the coefficients, then folds them, meaning that it iterates over them while accumulating a result, in this case the result are the final output signals.
+For each coefficient, the accumulator signals are coupled with the computed coefficient, and then constrained to the differential phase computed.
+Finally, the last two signals are coupled together with the final computed coefficient.
 The result is a filter with the frequency response of the coefficients, which can be seen in @fig_lattice_filter, showing the theoretical results of a 4th and 8th order filter.

 #figurex(
     title: [ @mzi based lattice filter in @phos. ],